 Welcome to the homepage of the Northern China Si Ping City Shao Lin Martial Arts Academy.
 Our facilities are open for students who sincerely wish to study traditional and modern Chinese martial arts at our facilities located in a serene, rural environment, next to the historical site of the Ye He ancient castle, which is part of an area that was instrumental in the establishment of the Qing dynasty.
 People of any age, experience, religion or nationality are welcome to live and train under the Shaolin lay monks and skilled masters of other martial art disciplines that reside at our academy.
 Our academy is host to both male and felale students from the ages of 6 and up.

-Since 1995, our doors have opened as the first martial arts academy in China tailored specifically to teach foreign students so that the knowledge of Shaolin Kung fu could flourish to all corners of the globe.
-Our founder, Che Wen Long opened this academy with the intention to spread the valuable teachings of Chinese kung fu, so that people from all walks of life may enjoy the benefits to their vitality and spirit that the practice of Chinese martial arts has to offer.
-From beginners to seasoned martial artists, we have been host to and trained over two thousand students from countries across the world, helping them through hard work and dedication to develop their skill in Kung fu.
+Since October 1st, 1995, our doors have opened as the first martial arts academy in China tailored specifically to train foreign students so that the knowledge of Shaolin Kung fu could flourish to all corners of the globe.
+Our founder, Che Wen Long opened this academy with the intention to spread the valuable teachings of Kung Fu, so that people from all walks of life may enjoy the benefits to their vitality and spirit that the practice of Chinese martial arts has to offer.
+From beginners to seasoned martial artists, we have been host to and trained over two thousand students from countries across the world, helping them through hard work and dedication to develop their skill in Wu Shu.

 About Che Wen Long